(Un)fair devices: Moving beyond AI accuracy in personal sensing: Conclusions

-\begin{acks} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 813162.
-The content of this paper reflects only the authors' view and the Agency and the Commission are not responsible for any use that may be made of the information it contains. \end{acks}
+In our technology-laden lives, the pervasive integration of personal devices, diligently monitoring our health and behavior, poses a critical question: Do these digital companions play fair?
+This article contends that despite their high-stakes applications, personal devices harbor biases, a concern that has been conspicuously overlooked.
+Drawing attention to the dearth of fairness assessments and the unique characteristics of personal device data, this work advocates for a proactive stance termed ``Fairness by design''.
+As such, it moves beyond traditional accuracy evaluations to ensure personal devices not only deliver accurate insights but also adhere to principles of equity and justice for all users. \begin{acks} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 813162.
+The content of this paper reflects only the authors' view, and the Agency and the Commission are not responsible for any use that may be made of the information it contains.
+The authors acknowledge the use of generative AI tools for assistance with language editing and stylistic refinement.
+All scientific content, analysis, interpretations, and conclusions are the authors’ own, and the authors take full responsibility for the content of the manuscript. \end{acks}